Are you one of the 1 in 3 Scots with mental health difficulties?

 Please get in touch by email on:

-We are not an emergency service.
+I don’t provide an emergency service.
 Click here for emergency care information.
-We will always seek to offer appointments as quickly as possible.